Rafayjiwani/XOR-Linked-List/README.md

 Note that an XOR-linked list also requires you to allocate or free memory each time you add or delete a node, and that is an expensive operation.
 With the array-linked list, you can do better than this by allowing nodes to be less than completely full.
 If you allow 5 empty item slots, for example, then you only have allocate or free memory on every 3rd insert or delete at worst.

+the code given in this reposetry

 # Functions:
 1) insert or add
 2) print or get

+# Instruction:
+The user should copy the code in the compilers with respect to thier Programming Languages and run the code by adding values in it

 # Project Members :
 1) Abdul Rafay